WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 # Unlocking Family Justice: Transcripts as the Keystone for Transparency, Accountability, and Reform

-*By Karolina — October 2025*

----

 ## 1. Introduction: The Deepening Crisis in Family Justice

 The family justice system in England and Wales is mired in a crisis of delays, backlogs, and systemic failures that inflict lasting harm on children and families.
 As detailed in the National Audit Office (NAO) report of May 2025, nearly 50,000 family cases remained unresolved by December 2024, comprising 10,121 public law applications (local authority-initiated child protection cases) and 37,541 private law disputes (parental conflicts over child arrangements like residence or contact).
 Updated figures from the Ministry of Justice's Family Court Statistics Quarterly for July to September 2025 indicate persistent pressures, with 65,709 new cases started in the prior quarter (April to June 2025) and a slight 4% reduction in open private law cases to 16,061 by September's end.
 Over 4,000 children continue to wait more than two years for substantive hearings, far exceeding the statutory 26-week limit for care proceedings under the Children and Families Act 2014—a benchmark unmet since its enactment over a decade ago.

 Domestic abuse permeates 90% of private law cases, yet a entrenched "pro-contact culture" often prioritizes parental involvement over child safety, leading to mishandled allegations and ongoing risks.
 Access barriers compound the issue: "advice deserts" in underserved areas deprive many of legal support, while digital exclusion impacts 33% of the population, barring effective engagement with online systems.
 Appeals frequently collapse due to transcripts—verbatim records essential for verifying proceedings—being delayed, costly, or unavailable.

 This is not just inefficiency; it is systemic re-traumatization.
 Prolonged uncertainty exacerbates emotional harm, with the annual cost of family justice escalating to £1.8 billion and legal aid per case doubling to £12,000.
 As the Byline Times reported in May 2025, thousands of children endure years in limbo amid rising costs and fragmented oversight.
-The House of Commons Public Accounts Committee (PAC) in September 2025 lambasted the government's "lack of urgency," highlighting regional disparities where cases resolve in 18 weeks in Wales but 70 weeks in London, driven by shortages of district judges and social workers.
+The House of Commons Public Accounts Committee's September 2025 report lambasted the government's "lack of urgency," highlighting regional disparities where cases resolve in 18 weeks in Wales but 70 weeks in London, driven by shortages of district judges and social workers.

 ## 2. Reforms Amid Persistent Hurdles: Signs of Progress and Gaps